You need veggies to be healthy, but does your dog need them?

 They’re Good for Overweight Dogs

 Vets often recommend mixing vegetables into the kibble of an overweight dog as filler.
-It’ll make his meal feel more satisfying with few calories.
+It’ll make their meal feel more satisfying with few calories.

 Just be forewarned: A sudden change from the typical fatty, processed, meaty treats to fiber-filled vegetable ones can be a little tough on your dog’s system.
 To ease the transition, soften raw vegetables a bit first by steaming them.
 You can also puree them in a blender.